cyvu37/CHS-HDF5-Converter/README.md

     * Option 2: Run `python -m pip install -r requirements.txt`.

+# The GUI

 # Export vs Import
-When the program processes an HDF5 file, it "converts" the data to a dataset in a table format.
+When the program processes an HDF5 file, it reorganizes the data within the HDF5 file into a table-formatted dataset.
 From there, the program can "export" and/or "import" the dataset.
-"Exporting" a dataset means to save the dataset as a CSV file (CSV & GUI).
-"Importing" a dataset means to bring the dataset to the Data Viewer tabs (GUI only).
+"Exporting" a dataset means to save the dataset as a CSV file (CSV & GUI methods).
+"Importing" a dataset means to bring the dataset to the Data Viewer tabs (GUI method only).

 In the GUI method, a user can "export" and "import" the same HDF5 file.
-This does not mean the program will "convert" the data twice.
-This means the CSV file will be produced ("exported") and the dataset will be available for preview in the Data Viewer tabs ("imported").
+This means the program will produce the CSV file ("exported") and "import" the dataset in the Data Viewer tabs ("imported"), not that the program will "convert" the data twice.

+In the current version, the Import tab will be permanently disabled once a user "imports" a dataset or more into the program.
+It's also not possible to import the exported CSV files back into the GUI yet.

 # Compatible File Types